namjoonsuh/TimeAutoDiff/README.md

 <p align="justify">
 This is the Github repository for code implementation of the TimeAutoDiff model (https://arxiv.org/pdf/2406.16028).
 Thanks for your interest in our model!
 Any feedback is welcome.
 Also looking for collaborations with other researchers to solve scientific problems using the TimeAutoDiff model.
 Please contact namjsuh@ucla.edu

+## If you find our work interesting/helpful, please give our repository a star as a token of interests!

 ## File descriptions in "Model Code" Folder.
 In the Model Code folder, we have the following py-files.